SSWConsulting/SSW.Rules.Content/rules/identify-sql-performance-sql-server/rule.md

 Open Task Manager, select Performance > Disk (*) to check for disks being pushed to their limits.

-Monitor the following using perfmon:
+Monitor the following using Perfmon:

 * LogicalDisk\Disk Bytes/sec
 * LogicalDisk\Avg.
 Disk sec/Transfer